 This peace-making mission has built phenomenal official and legislative support in more than 60 countries, especially in the Middle East, Africa and South Asia, where it is mostly needed because of the unique considerate approach to end the cycle of religious conflicts.

-In May 2022, we held an international conference in Morocco, in partnership with 7 NGOs and support from the National Human Rights Council, where delegations from 35 countries have put our mission firmly on the international stage and issued the Rabat Declaration, calling the international community and their governments to support our initiative.
-These powerful words from Lord Rowan Williams in this link, capture the inspiring spirit of our supporters.
+In May 2022, Morocco held an international conference in Rabat, where delegations from 35 countries have put our mission firmly on the international stage and issued the Rabat Declaration, calling the international community and their governments to support our initiative.

 The proposed treaty, drafted by leading officials, legislators and top United Nations’ experts, represents a new approach to introduce clear, simple and indisputable international rules to ban: all political uses of religion that undermine human equality; all religious discrimination in rights and duties; all religious exclusion; and all restrictions to freedom of religion and belief.